 “More fleets are willing to adopt the General Motors oil life monitoring system for oil change reminders.
-The extension of oil change intervals has impacted diesel trucks for the 2007 model-year because of the required use of motor oil specifically designed for use in the newer diesel engines.
+The extension of oil change intervals has impacted diesel trucks for the 2007 model-year because of the low sulfur oil.
 Ford diesel trucks went from 5k to 10k intervals,” said Dick Feist, supplier initiatives director, maintenance and safety solutions for GE Capital Solutions Fleet Services.

 The greatest change with the cost of oil changes occurred with diesel-powered trucks.

 “The new requirements of the 2007 diesel emission engines require the use of CJ-4 oils.
 As compared to the CI-4 oils that can be used in the pre-2007 engines, the CJ-4 engines carry a 10-percent or higher premium in cost.
 The concern surrounding the choice of oil to use is two-fold.
 First, will the potential benefits of using the CJ-4 oil in pre-2007 engines outweigh the additional cost of the new oil?
 Secondly, improper use of the CI-4 oil in post-2007 engines will potentially void warranty coverage, reduce drain intervals, and prematurely plug the DPF (diesel particulate filter),” said White of ARI.

 As more vehicles, in future model-years, transition to CJ-4 oil, the outlook is for increased oil change expenses for truck fleets.

 “For light trucks using low sulfur diesel oil, the price per quart has increased nearly 10 percent, and in some cases nearly 25 percent, for bottled oil,” said Mark Lange, maintenance customer service specialist for GE Capital Solutions Fleet Services.